How to Enable or Disable Write Access On USB Ports in Windows

 The procedure involves modifying the Windows registry so it’s recommended to back up the registry in case something goes wrong (in 99% cases it won’t).
 The following registry trick works for Windows XP, Windows Vista and Windows7:

-1. Type regedit in the search box of Windows start menu or from Start > Run
+1. Type regedit in the search box of the Windows start menu or from Start > Run

 2. This will open Windows registry editor, navigate to the following key